-With much of the world facing a second wave of Coronavirus, and the vaccine rollout coming along (albeit, slowly), many of us continue to live in the world of lockdowns, curfews and social isolation.
-If this reality was not in your five-year plan — well, you’re not alone.
+With much of the world facing a second COVID wave and the vaccine rollout coming along (…slowly), many of us continue to live in lockdowns, curfews and social isolation.
+If this was not in your five-year plan — well, you’re not alone.

 By Carla Bragagnini | Outpost Travel Media

 As an eternal optimist, I want to point out some silver linings.
 We live in the age of information, where a search bar not only answers our questions, but often predicts it for us.
 It’s incredible that with one click, we can connect to anyone, anytime, anywhere in the world.
 Additionally, the inability to engage in our normal social activities has given us a plethora of extra time for binge-watching, bread-baking, and yes, travel planning.

 For us travel types, it’s difficult not being able to venture farther than the local grocery store right now (and that’s only if we make it back before curfew).
 But with the gifts of time and technology, lockdown can be used effectively to plan future travel (when it is safe to do so).

 Trip planning allows you to feel inspired, which is so needed in these times.
 It may feel strange, but just know it’s OK to make future plans — and studies show it’s good for mental health, too.

 First things first, you need to decide where to go (taking time and finances into account).
 It can be a rescheduled trip from last year, or a new bucket-list spot, a place you know nothing or everything about, close to or far from home, and can last a weekend, a week, or several months.

 Perhaps it’s planned around an activity — surfing, yoga, photography, trekking — or discovered by searching “best places for rock climbing in Europe.”
 This is your adventure — anything goes!